-Experiencing a pain in the knee can hinder your ability to actively participate in typical daily functions.
+Experiencing knee pain can hinder your ability to actively participate in typical daily functions.
 Regardless if the pain is just a minor flare up or if you suffer from chronic knee pain, there are things you can do to help improve your quality of life.

 By increasing your range motion in the knee, the amount of pain will lessen as the two are ultimately linked.
 It only takes a small portion of your day to better that range of motion and that is done through exercises that are geared to increase your flexibility all while building and strengthening your muscles.